MCHbest. NPM 13.1: Preventive Dental Visit: Pregnancy

 Evidence.
-Expert opinion.
+Expert Opinion.
 Strategies with this rating are recommended by credible, impartial experts and are consistent with accepted theoretical frameworks.
 However, the strategies have limited research documenting effects; further research, often with stronger designs, is needed to confirm effects.
 This strategy was drawn from Holt K, Louie R. 2019.
 Strengthening State and Jurisdiction Efforts Related to Title V Maternal and Child Health National Performance Measure 13 (Oral Health).
 Washington, DC: National Maternal and Child Oral Health Resource Center.
-This expert opinion is based on multiple resources.2 (Read more about understanding evidence ratings).
+This expert opinion is based on multiple resources.3 Access peer-reviewed evidence about provider education from the MCH Digital Library.
+(Read more about understanding evidence ratings).

 Target Audience.
 Providers.